programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```
 If you save the file and reload the browser you should see the three panels and the spheres should be on the panel on the right.
 If the panels are black, the images are probably in the wrong directory.
 It should look like Figure 6 but without the map.

-Next we will create all the information panels for all the jars but hide them (by making .visible = false) until the relevant jar is selected by the user.
-We will have a variable 'selectedPlane' to track which panel is showing and at the start an instruction panel will be selected.
-To help keep track of the information panel (gallery), jar model, loading function and community site for each jar, we will call these 'xG, 'xM', 'onLoadX' and 'xSite', respectively, where 'x' is a name such as 'yabob' or 'aibom', the village (or area) where the jar the model is based on was made.
+Next you will create all the information panels for all the jars but hide them (by making .visible = false) until the relevant jar is selected by the user.
+You will have a variable 'selectedPlane' to track which panel is showing and at the start an instruction panel will be selected.
+To help keep track of the information panel (gallery), jar model, loading function and community site for each jar, you will call these 'xG, 'xM', 'onLoadX' and 'xSite', respectively, where 'x' is a name such as 'yabob' or 'aibom', the village (or area) where the jar the model is based on was made.
 Variable and function names can not have spaces in them.

-First we declare the variables, after:
+First you declare the variables, after:

 ```
     // Variable declaration and setting